Growing Peppers in Your Garden

 Peppers, like tomatoes are considered warm season vegetables, and need to be planted after all dangers of frost has concluded.
-Techniques such as Walls of Water (Link), plastic containers and tunnels (Link) are very effective in protecting the plants from frost, and will lead to early harvesting.
+Frost protection gear such as Walls of Water, plastic containers, and tunnels are very effective in protecting the plants from frost, and will lead to early harvesting.

-Peppers are very easy to grow from seed, about 7-8 weeks from your last frost date, sow seeds in Deep Root 6-Packs (link) filled with The Cooks Garden Soilless Seedling Mix (Link).
-Peppers do require more water during the germination and seedling stage than most vegetables, keep the soil moist to the touch and do not allow the soil to dry out.
+Peppers are very easy to grow from seed.
+About 7-8 weeks from your last frost date, sow seeds in Deep Root 6-Packs filled with The Cooks Garden Soilless Seedling Mix.
+Pepper plants do require more water during the germination and seedling stage than most vegetables, so keep the soil moist to the touch and do not allow the soil to dry out.

 Before transplanting to garden, condition the plants to outside temperatures and wind by moving them outside for 2-3 days before planting.
 Keep them in a protected location, in a short period of time, they will have adjusted, and ready to plant.